openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/77 and https://github.com/openid/ipsie/issues/81)
 * Identity providers and applications SHALL minimize account attribute disclosures to those required for business operations.
-  * Personally identifiable information SHOULD be minimized, except where required to support necessary business functions, e.g. human resources, hiring.
-  * Additional restrictions on attribute disclosure MAY be implemented through business agreements.
-These business agreements are out of scope for IPSIE.

 (to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/78)
 * Account linking as defined in Section 3.7.1 of [NIST.FAL] MAY be supported by RPs.